aligeekk/transfer-learning-classifier/README.md

-# AI Programming with Python Project
+# Flower Image Classifier And Python Command Line Tool

 This project is split into two main parts: